For Walgreens Boots Alliance Inc [WBA], Analyst sees a rise to $30. What next?

 JP Morgan have made an estimate for Walgreens Boots Alliance Inc shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on October 23, 2023.

-Walgreens Boots Alliance Inc [WBA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.18.
-With this latest performance, WBA shares dropped by -0.18% in over the last four-week period, additionally sinking by -31.24% over the last 6 months – not to mention a drop of -39.09% in the past year of trading.
+Walgreens Boots Alliance Inc [WBA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.11.
+With this latest performance, WBA shares dropped by -14.18% in over the last four-week period, additionally sinking by -33.18% over the last 6 months – not to mention a drop of -43.72% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Walgreens Boots Alliance Inc [WBA] shares currently have an operating margin of +2.15 and a Gross Margin at +17.84.
 Walgreens Boots Alliance Inc’s Net Margin is presently recorded at -2.21.